sagemath/trac_to_gh/Issue 9032.md

 # Issue 9032: no method numerical_approx for integers and rationals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9032

 Original creator: zimmerma